dodziraynard/dodziraynard/README.md

 ### Hi there 👋

-- 🔭 I’m currently a student at University of Ghana and also a GitHub Campus Expert.
+- 🔭 I'm a CS major at the University of Ghana and also a GitHub Campus Expert.
 - 📫 Let's connect on [LinkedIn](https://www.linkedin.com/in/raynard-dodzi-helegah/).
 - Pronouns: He/Him
 - Check out my community website: https://dodziraynard.me